 To discover your ideal bourbon, try sampling different ages.
 Straight bourbon, aged for at least two years, provides a good starting point.
 As you explore, you’ll notice how aging impacts flavor.
 Bourbons aged 8 to 20 years often strike a balance between smoothness and complexity.
 Keep in mind that over-aging beyond 15 years can lead to bitterness, so trust your palate.

 Remember, bourbon’s aging process stops once it’s bottled.
-This means a 10-year-old bourbon won’t change flavor in the bottle.
+This means a 10-year-old bourbon won’t change the flavor in the bottle.
 Experiment with various aging periods to find what suits your taste buds best.
-Whether you prefer the boldness of younger spirits or the nuanced flavors of well-aged bourbon, your perfect match is out there waiting to be discovered.

 The Future of Bourbon Aging